THE CURRICULUM AT PENKETH HIGH SCHOOL

 - Increased life chances for all

-Our ambitious curriculum reflects our high expectations that all students at Penketh High School are capable of accessing a suite of subjects that prepares them well academically by exposing them to the best of what has been thought and said in each subject discipline.
+At PHS we see the curriculum as the organisation of the knowledge we seek to impart on students during their time at the academy.
+Our ambitious curriculum reflects our high expectations that all students at Penketh High School are capable of accessing a suite of subjects that prepares them well academically, exposing them to the best of what has been thought and said in each subject discipline.
 We also recognise the importance of developing our student’s cultural literacy.
 This means knowing who we are and where we come from, the great ideas from the past and the foundations of scientific discovery.
 We also recognise the importance of allowing students to engage with big ideas and concepts and to apply and combine knowledge.

-At PHS we believe that the best opportunity for our students to achieve academic excellence is to ensure that they are exposed undertake the English Baccalaureate suite of subjects.
-In 2019 the school achieved its best ever Progress 8 (-0.12) with 68% of students undertaking the English Baccalaureate.
-This is significantly higher than the local authority average entry of 33.4 % (2018) and a national figure of 38.4% (2018).
-This increased pattern of entry is set to continue with 85% of our current year 11 students undertaking the English Baccalaureate.
+At Penketh we believe that the best opportunity for our students to achieve academic excellence is to ensure that they are prepared to undertake the academically rigorous English Baccalaureate suite of subjects.
+In 2019 the school achieved its best ever Progress 8 outcome (-0.09) with 68% of students undertaking the English Baccalaureate.
+This is significantly higher than the local authority average entry of 35.2 % (2019 provisional DfE data) and a national average of 36.5% (2019 provisional DfE data).
+This increased pattern of entry is set to continue with 84% of our current year 11 students undertaking the English Baccalaureate.

 The research that has informed our curriculum vision and curriculum enactment is referenced below.

 Additionally, this core academic learning experience will be supplemented with curricula for holistic development in order for students to be more self-aware, to build relationships and have a tolerance of difference.
 We also recognise the importance of the curriculum in supporting our students to develop ethically.
 We also believe in providing our students with intellectual, artistic and physical nourishment, to have opportunities to be creative and have an appreciation of the arts and culture.